 About the Author: Cohere Health

 Cohere Health is a clinical intelligence company that provides intelligent prior authorization as a springboard to better quality outcomes by aligning physicians and health plans on evidence-based care paths for the patient's entire care journey.
-Currently processing nine million intelligent prior authorization requests annually, Cohere positively impacts more than 15 million health plan members and 492,000 healthcare providers nationwide.
-The company is a Top 5 LinkedIn™ Startup, winner of the TripleTree iAward, three-time recipient of KLAS Research's Points of Light, and has been named to Fierce Healthcare's Fierce 15 and CB Insights' Digital Health 150 lists.
+Currently processing more than 12 million intelligent prior authorization requests annually, Cohere positively impacts more than 16 million health plan members, and almost 600,000 healthcare providers nationwide.
+The company is a Top 5 LinkedIn™ Startup and three-time recipient of KLAS Research’s Points of Light.
 Cohere's investors include Deerfield Management, Define Ventures, Flare Capital Partners, Longitude Capital, and Polaris Partners.